Dynamical photon-photon interaction mediated by a quantum emitter

 The interaction of a single quantum of light and a single quantum emitter has been a long-standing endeavour in quantum optics \cite{Haroche2006}.
 The envisioned quantum-information applications range from photon sources \cite{Kimble1977,Kuhn2002} to photonic quantum gates \cite{Duan_Kimble_2004,Reiserer_2014}.
 The paradigmatic setting captured by the Jaynes-Cummings model \cite{Haroche2006,Jaynes1963} describes a single confined optical mode interacting with a single quantum emitter.
+Photonic cavities enable fast and controllable single-photon switching\cite{Englund2012,Sun2018,Volz2014}, and near-deterministic and coherent light-matter coupling has been reported \cite{Najer2019,Pscherer2021}.
 Recently, waveguide quantum electrodynamics (WQED) has emerged where the quantum emitter is coupled to a travelling mode of light \cite{Lund-Hansen2008,Chang2007,Vetsch2010, Tey2008,Lang_2011,Deppe2008,Goban2014,Peyronel2012}.
 This inherently open quantum system constitutes a new paradigm in quantum optics \cite{Lodahl2015,Chang_RMP_2018} enabling chiral quantum optics \cite{Lodahl2017}, topological photonics \cite{Barik2018}, and fundamentally new bounds on quantum optics devices \cite{Asenjo2017}.
+WQED systems constitute an attractive photon-emitter interface since they realize a wide optical bandwidth with near-deterministic coupling efficiency \cite{Arcari2014}, which is advantageous when studying quantum pulses interacting with the emitter.

 At its most fundamental level, WQED features a single quantum emitter coupled to a continuum of optical modes forming a quantum pulse \cite{Kiilerich2019}.
 The quantum complexity of this nonlinear system spanning a multi-dimensional Hilbert space is remarkable \cite{Fan2010}, and complex physical phenomena have been proposed and analyzed theoretically, including photonic bound states \cite{Shen2007a,Mahmoodian2020}, the generation of Schr\"{o}dinger cat states \cite{Kiilerich2019}, and stimulated emission in the most fundamental setting of one photon stimulating one excited emitter \cite{Rephaeli2012}.
+Previous work focused on the monochromatic case where photon-photon interaction was realized \cite{Javadi2015,LeJeannic2020}.
 Here we experimentally demonstrate quantum nonlinear interaction between few-photon pulses mediated by the interaction with a single quantum emitter in a waveguide.